FOR ARTISTS WHO KEEP CREATING

 Vivi Shen is a graphic designer studying in VISCOM department in SAIC.
 Her strength is designing visual elements to express complex information and data set in simple and engaging ways on different kinds of 2D visual media, especially on printed media.
 Vivi have a good team spirit, so she can quickly integrate into the new team and complete the task together.
 Vivi is especially passionate about publication design, and controlling the space on 2D surfaces.
 Vivi also like to research and explore the peaceful relationship between text and imagery.
 Vivi worked as Assistant Curator at Ningbo Yangfan Art Museum located in Zhejiang.

-YUXUAN WEI, CO-FOUNDER
+ASH YUXUAN WEI, CO-FOUNDER

 WANTONG YAO, CO-FOUNDER

 Wantong Yao is a new media artist from Shenzhen, China.
 Using 3D, creative coding, and game design, her work focuses on building interconnected systems exposing imbalanced power dynamics and fuzzy boundaries between entanglements.
 Previously Yao worked collaboratively with NYU art professor Snow Yunxue Fu, developing independent games and VR experiences.
 Now she works under the Shenzhen-based design collective Creamory as a multimedia designer and curator.
 She obtained a BFA degree from the School of the Art Institute of Chicago in 2021.
+She is an MFA candidate at the University of California Los Angeles Design Media Arts.

 Vesper Jia (b.
 China, 1999) is an artist and writer who plays with various materials and explores their metaphorical meaning.
 Inspired by language and literature, she incorporates the essence of imagery and metaphor in her visual art works.
 Each physical and representational element of her works could be seen as symbols, through which she celebrates as well as challenges the materiality, and generates as well as provokes reflections.
 Her works draw a shape of the vital, the mortal, the mystic, and the dualistic, as “works made for contemplation.”